pred12/Google-classroom-background-color-changer/README.md

 **Hit enter/return**

 Your done!
-If you have any issues please email me at (123097@usd230.org) Name the subject "Background-Color:Error"
+If you have any issues or you need me to explane it some more, please email me at (123097@usd230.org) Name the subject "Background-Color:Error"

 ### IMPORTANT!